Welcome to today's edition of the Rush 24-7 podcast.

 Now, even if Kasich wins Ohio, he's mathematically eliminated from winning a nomination in the primaries.

-He cannot get to 1237.
+He cannot get to 1,237.

-If he uh even if he wins Ohio, if he loses it, it's not even close.
+Even if he wins Ohio, if he loses it, it's not even close.

 But that doesn't matter.

-He's gonna stay in.
+He's going to stay in.

-And he's going to stay in because the last great hope that the establishment has is for a contested um convention.
+And he's going to stay in because the last great hope that the establishment has is for a contested convention.

 He hasn't denied it.

-Look at uh pick Florida or pick Ohio, I don't care which.
+I don't care which.

 You've got Trump at whatever number he's at, and then everybody else equals vastly greater than Trump.